 Migrate Your Image Gallery Images

-Liferay 6.1 introduces a major change to how Liferay handles files.
-No longer do we have a separate Document Library and Image Gallery; instead, these have been combined into Documents and Media.
+Liferay 6.1 introduced a major change to how Liferay handles files.
+Liferay 6.0 and previous versions had a separate Document Library and Image Gallery.
+In Liferay 6.1 and 6.2, these are combined into the Documents and Media repository.
 If you were using Liferay’s Image Gallery to store images, these can be migrated over during an upgrade, but you’ll have to take some extra steps first.

 In Liferay 6.0, you had three ways you could store images in the Image Gallery.
 You could use the